-Lynchburg College has switched to 100 percent renewable electricity using methane gas from landfills.
+University of Lynchburg has switched to 100 percent renewable electricity using methane gas from landfills.

 The official switch came April 22 with a new meter.
 Randolph, Sweet Briar and Emory & Henry colleges, and Hollins University, are also among the first institutions of higher learning in Virginia to make the change.
 The colleges are offsetting between 50 and 70 percent of their total carbon footprints.

-Steve Bright, Lynchburg College’s vice president for business and finance, estimates that LC will save at least $1.8 million during the life of the 12-year contract.
+Steve Bright, University of Lynchburg’s vice president for business and finance, estimates that LC will save at least $1.8 million during the life of the 12-year contract.
 Collectively, the colleges estimate a savings of between $3.4 million and $6.4 million over the next 12 years.

 The five schools have entered into agreements with Collegiate Clean Energy (CCE), an affiliate of Ingenco, Virginia’s largest landfill gas (LFG) to energy operators.
 Electricity generated from LFG will be delivered to each college through the distribution system owned by Appalachian Power Company.